 This comprehensive training program for campus event planners is offered by University Relations with seminar leaders from University Events and Ceremonies.

-If you anticipate having leftover food from a meeting or event, some food banks or shelters may be happy to accommodate you and pick up your leftovers or provide directions for droping-off leftovers.
+If you anticipate having leftover food from a meeting or event, some food banks or shelters may be happy to accommodate you and pick up your leftovers or provide directions for dropping off leftovers.
 Advance planning is helpful, as you may need to leave a phone message so that someone from the organization can get back to you.
 Details below are subject to change.

 Phone: (510) 635-3663, ext.
 358 or 341